kinnrichard/bos/docs/dev/feature-list.md

 - Make UI text un-selectable
 - Show technician glyphs on Job list
 - Make it more consistent
+- Make I-beam mouse cursor appear with inline edits, such as job title and task title

 # Features for future versions